 Colorado Springs is also known for its beautiful state parks and 300+ days of sunshine per year, something that nature-loving and fitness-conscious Millennials may find appealing.

 Columbus is another city that might not be top of mind, but is gaining in popularity among Millennials thanks in part to the city's outreach campaign, #lifeincbus, which aims to show what the city offers its young residents.
-Our research revealed a reasonable cost of living, high entertainment value, and strong job prospects.
+Our research revealed a reasonable cost of living, high entertainment value, and promising employment rates.
 (See online colleges in Ohio.)

 Millennials love Virginia Beach: It ranked third in the percentage of young adults who reside there and second in the percent enrolled in a higher ed program.
 As for the why, the gorgeous beaches could have something to do with it, as well as its Town Center, which offers a vibrant, diverse business district.